Immigration Administrative Review Against UK Visa Refusal

 - Tiers 1, 2 or 5 applications made on or after 2 March 2015, including indefinite leave to remain (ILR) applications

-To applying for an administrative review against an entry clearance refusal decision0, an applicant needs to meet the following requirements:
+To applying for an administrative review against an entry clearance refusal decision, an applicant needs to meet the following requirements:

-- the applicant resides outside the UK and made the application from outside the UK
+- the applicant resides outside the UK and makes the application from outside the UK

 - the application was refused on or after 6 April 2015

 - an applicant does not have a right of appeal against the refusal, and

 - the applicant did not make an application as a visitor or a short term student

 Accordingly, all types of entry clearance applications are eligible for an AR except for short term student under part 3 of the Immigration Rules, Appendix EU Family Permit, visitor visa applications and human rights claims.
 Therefore, mostly point-based and EU settlement scheme, EUSS family permit applications are eligible for AR.